503Dev/mapache3d/docs/contributing.rst

 Backend
 ~~~~~~~

-The mariner backend code is responsible for serving HTTP requests from the
+The mapache backend code is responsible for serving HTTP requests from the
 frontend and communicating with the printer.
 It's the core of everything and
 written in Python.
-All of the code is within the ``mariner`` directory of the
+All of the code is within the ``mapache`` directory of the
 Git repository.

-If you would like to run mariner locally, you can do so with the following
+If you would like to run mapache locally, you can do so with the following
 command::

-   $ poetry run mariner
+   $ poetry run mapache

 .. note::
-   Before running mariner locally, you will want to build the frontend's static
+   Before running mapache locally, you will want to build the frontend's static
    resources first.
 Make sure to follow the instructions from the :ref:`Frontend
    <Frontend>` section below.